 The custom of the Törggelen is a typical appearance in South Tyrol: Wherever wine grows, it takes place.

-Here, mainly white wine such as the Silvaner is grown.
-Some people say that the Törggelen originated in the Valle Isarco valley.
-Here some farms only open their parlours in autumn to provide a rustic setting for a convivial get-together.
-These locations are very popular and a visit can be combined perfectly with a hike.
-Velturno, Villandro and Laion are the strongholds of the Törggele custom.
-Through the Valle Isarco valley, the well-known “Keschtnweg” path proceeds through sweet chestnut groves.
+Here, mainly white wine such as Sylvaner is grown.
+Many farm inns in the valley offer typical Toerggele dishes: Velturno, Villandro and Laion are the strongholds of this custom.
+Through the Valle Isarco valley, the well-known Chestnut Trail proceeds through chestnut groves and along sunny slopes.
 Events on the topic of sweet chestnuts are also on offer.

-Merano and surroundings and Lower Val Venosta valley:
+- Merano and surroundings and Lower Val Venosta:

 In San Genesio, above Bolzano, there are some of the oldest chestnut trees in South Tyrol.
 It is said, that in former times every sweet chestnut tree brought one person through the winter.
 Today, locals and guests are happy about the very good quality of the local sweet chestnuts.
 In San Genesio, during the Chestnut Weeks in autumn, it's all about the delicate nutty fruit.